seferino-fernandez/tauriv2-vue-desktop-starter/README.md

 #### App Icon

 Tauri CLI provides an [icon command](https://v2.tauri.app/reference/cli/#icon) `pnpm tauri icon` which takes an image path and generates icon files for your application.

+## Contributing

+Contributions are welcome!
+Feel free to:

+- Open issues for bugs or feature requests
+- Submit pull requests for improvements
+- Provide feedback on existing features
+- Suggest documentation improvements
+- Help with translations

 ## Deployment & Release